exKitsune/AutoTriage/_example_output/analysis_intermediates/analysis_summary.md

 **Description:** Use a specific version tag for the image.

 - **ID:** `a6a8e075-8b1b-4c6b-86d5-028abb0709f6`
-- **Severity:** trivial
+- **Severity:** LOW
-- **Investigation:** Inspected line 2 of container_security/vulnerable/Dockerfile and confirmed the base image is specified as 'FROM ubuntu:latest', matching the rule docker:S6596 about requiring a specific version tag.
-- **Analysis:** The issue is valid: using 'ubuntu:latest' in the Dockerfile is non-deterministic and can introduce unexpected changes or vulnerabilities over time.
-However, this is a maintainability and reliability concern, not a high-severity defect.
-It should be addressed but is realistically a low/trivial priority compared to functional or security-breaking issues.
+- **Investigation:** Confirmed line 2 in Dockerfile uses 'ubuntu:latest' tag.
+No related security vulnerabilities found in SBOM or known issues database.
+The issue relates to container image version specificity rather than active vulnerabilities.
+- **Analysis:** The issue flags the use of 'latest' tag in Dockerfile which is a code smell but not a security vulnerability.
+The SonarQube rule docker:S6596 is categorized as a code smell, and the actual impact is limited to maintainability rather than critical security risks.
 - **Suggested Actions:**
-  - Replace 'FROM ubuntu:latest' with a specific, stable tag such as 'FROM ubuntu:22.04' or another vetted version aligned with your environment and support policy.
-  - Establish a policy to avoid ':latest' in all production Dockerfiles and use pinned, regularly-reviewed base image versions.
-  - Add automated checks (e.g., linters or CI rules) to fail builds if ':latest' is used in base images.
+  - Replace 'latest' with a specific Ubuntu version tag (e.g., '22.04')
+  - Ensure this container is not used in production environments
+  - Add build-time validation for image version specificity
 - **Verify Yourself:**
-  - Open container_security/vulnerable/Dockerfile and confirm that line 2 uses 'FROM ubuntu:latest'.
+  - Check Dockerfile line 2 for 'latest' tag usage
-  - Update the line to a specific version (e.g., 'FROM ubuntu:22.04') and rebuild the image.
-  - Run 'docker run' smoke tests or CI pipeline against the updated image to ensure no regressions.
+  - Run 'docker inspect' on the built image to confirm base image version
-  - Optionally, run container image scanning tools (e.g., Trivy, Grype) on the pinned image to verify its security posture.
+  - Verify if this container is used in production deployment pipelines
 - **Limitations:**
-  - Did not evaluate which specific ubuntu version best matches your runtime and support requirements.
-  - Did not analyze whether other Dockerfiles in the repository also use ':latest' tags.
+  - Could not verify container usage in deployment pipelines
+  - No SBOM data available for this specific image version

 ### Problem: Sort these package names alphanumerically.